pymupdf/PyMuPDF-Utilities/word&line-marking/readme.md

 2. The **_stop point_**: We similarly search for and ensure a unique string **"stark aus."** The bottom right point of the returned rectangle is our end point.
 3. The **_clip rectangle_**: In many cases this may be left to default to the page rectangle.
 In our case however, text is organized in **_three columns_**, and we certainly want to limit line marking to one of them.
 Setting the clip rectangle width to a little more than one third of the page rectangle does the job.

+Of course things are a lot easier if you do all this in a GUI script, where the user can provide this information with the mouse.

 ![screen](mark-lines.png)